Updated 2026large-breed guide

 Hip Dysplasia:

 Choose toys that encourage low-impact play rather than repetitive jumping or sharp turns.
 Puzzle feeders and snuffle mats provide mental stimulation without joint stress.
-If your dog loves fetch, use a ball launcher to keep throws at ground level.
+For fetch, keep throws at ground level -- no high jumps.

 Bloat:

 Avoid intense play immediately after meals -- this is a major bloat trigger.
-Calming enrichment toys like lick mats and snuffle mats after eating can settle the dog without physical exertion.
+Calming enrichment like lick mats and snuffle mats after eating can settle the dog without physical exertion.

 What to Look For: A Akita Buyer's Checklist